Guide to the best fish and chips in Singapore

 Big Fish Small Fish is a halal-certified eatery.

-Lad & Dad is the last stall on this list that has hawker roots.
-Opened by a father-and-son duo. they were previously located at Serangoon Gardens and Maxwell Food Centre before moving to their current location at Tanjong Pagar Plaza.
-The new location is a stand-alone restaurant and features the same British comfort food that the stall is known for.ย
+Lad & Dad was opened by a father-and-son duo, previously located at Serangoon Gardens and Maxwell Food Centre before moving to their current location at Tanjong Pagar Plaza.
+The current location is a stand-alone restaurant and features the same British comfort food that the stall is known for.
+The Fish & Chips ($19.90+/$29.90+) features a large fillet of beer-battered Norwegian haddock and straight-cut fries, and you can choose two condiments of three kinds here: mushy peas, tartar sauce, and curry sauce.
+Considering that quality haddock is used, this is one of the most value-for-money fish and chips out there.

 Address: 7 Tanjong Pagar Plaza #01-108, Singapore 081007